Three legged side table in Brazilian rosewood by William Watting

 Coffee table with hand coloured inlaid tiles by Frits Henningsen

 The so-called Chinese mahogany coffee table.
 Executed by cabinetmaker Frits Henningsen ca. in the 1930s.

 On top it has inlaid unique tiles depicting a fruit basket with decorative flowers.
 The tiles are handcoloured by painter and ceramist Jens Thirslund and executed at Herman August Kählers (HAK) pottery.

 The present model was exhibited in ‘Industriforeningen’, Copenhagen in 1933.
 Stand 12.

 Literature: 40 years of Danish furniture design : the Copenhagen Cabinetmakers’ Guild exhibitions 1927-1966 ; Dansk møbelkunst gennem 40 aar : Københavns Snedkerlaugs møbeludstillinger 1927-1966 / Jalk, Grethe . – Tåstrup, 1987, Bd.
 1, s.
 156-157.

-Unique cherry and rosewood side table by Hans J. Wegner
+Unique cheery wood and teak writing desk by Hans J. Wegner

 Provenance: Architect Tang Ørnebjerg.
-The side table was made by special order for his apartment in Frederiksberg.
+The writing desk was made by special order for his apartment in Frederiksberg.
 It was purchased in 1948 directly from Johannes Hansen in Bredgade, Copenhagen.

-A sketch drawing of the side table plus original receipt with Mr. Wegner’s own signature included.
+A sketch drawing of the writing desk plus original receipt with Mr. Wegner’s own signature included.